Haydn Wood

-Life
+Biography

+Early life and education

-Haydn Wood was born in the West Riding of Yorkshire town of Slaithwaite.
+Haydn Wood was born in the town of Slaithwaite in the West Riding of Yorkshire.
 When he was three years old his family moved to the Isle of Man, an island which was often a source of inspiration for the composer.
 His two older brothers were also musicians: Harry (1868-1939) was a violinist, composer and conductor known as "Manxland's King of Music", while Daniel S Wood (1872-1927) was principal flautist with the London Symphony Orchestra from 1910, taught flute at the Royal Academy of Music and composed practice pieces that are still in use today.

 In 1897, at the Royal College of Music, Haydn Wood studied violin with Enrique Fernández Arbós and composition with Charles Villiers Stanford.
 In 1901, he was soloist at a special concert commemorating the opening of the Royal College of Music's Concert Hall.
 The concert was attended by Joseph Joachim (who had heard him play before) and Pablo de Sarasate.
 They were so impressed that they sent him to Brussels for study with the renowned teacher César Thomson.

+Career

 He then embarked on a world tour, accompanying the Canadian soprano Dame Emma Albani and they continued their association for a further eight years.